smilesmilejin/javascript-functions-activity/README.md

 # JS Functions Activity

-An activity to practice working with functions and closutes in Javascript.
+An activity to practice working with functions and closures in Javascript.

 ## One-Time Setup